-Well, is there such a thing as the writer’s conundrum?
+When is a logical proposition a conundrum?
+Well, is there such a thing as the writer's conundrum?
 That would be, perhaps, a logical proposition as to the role of writers, their responsibility, their freedom.
-Isn’t it the case that, for example, a writer whose inspiration is drawn from the society of her time, somehow owes that society something in return: her novel, her contribution to the common welfare, maybe the denunciation of evil?
+Isn't it the case that, for example, a writer whose inspiration is drawn from the society of her time, somehow … Continue reading Conundrum #DailyPost #WritersWednesday

 Turn back time and I will be

 with pause for eyes the nose